MicroDreamTeam/color-difference/README.md

 - CIE94: `getDifferenceCIE94(Color $color, CIE94 $type = CIE94::GraphicArts): float`
 - CIEDE2000: `getDifferenceCIEDE2000(Color $color): float`
 - CMC l:c: `getDifferenceCMC(Color $color, CMC $type = CMC::Imperceptibility): float`

-CIE94 and CMC l:c accept an optional parameter adjusting the metric for the kind of quasimetric being evaluated.
-CIE94 offers an application type choice of either 'graphicArts' or 'textiles' for their eponymous use.
-CMC l:c offers a threshold choice of either 'acceptability' or 'imperceptibility' that nuances the just-noticeable difference between the colors.

 ```php
 use Itwmw\ColorDifference\Color;